vercre/vc/docs/src/contributing/coding-guidelines.md

   does not require careful review or review at all of these dependencies.
 The assumption here is that a supply chain attack against a popular crate is statistically likely to be discovered relatively quickly.
-Changes to `main` in Vercre take at least 2 weeks to be released due to our release process, so the assumption is that popular crates that are victim of a supply chain attack would be discovered during this time.
+Changes to `main` in Credibil VC take at least 2 weeks to be released due to our release process, so the assumption is that popular crates that are victim of a supply chain attack would be discovered during this time.
 This policy additionally greatly helps when updating dependencies on popular crates that are common to see without